acgetchell/mundus-atrox/src/journals/seventeenth.md

 > "Thane *Geral*!," greets *Sildar*, as *Geral* enters the Townmaster's Hall.

-The two clasp forearms in the Protector's greeting of fellow soldiers.
+The two clasp forearms in the Crusader's greeting of fellow soldiers.

 > "I have procured the militia to protect **Phandelver Mine**, and this town," says *Geral* with a winning smile.
 "But you're going to have to trust me."